JavaZakariae/Spring5Certification/README.md

 ## Introduction

 This repository contains my code examples for the preparation of the certification.
 I have passed the certification on the 20th july of 2019, I have been certified with a score of 88%.
-This repository contains also good references to master the fundamentals of the framework, so It's not only for a certification purpose.
+This repository contains some good references to master the fundamentals of the framework, so It's not only for a certification purpose.

 The certification questions are based on the official [study-guide](https://d1fto35gcfffzn.cloudfront.net/academy/Spring-Professional-Certification-Study-Guide.pdf), so I recommend to focus on those questions.
-In my opinion, if you can easily respond to those questions, you will pass the certification.
+In my opinion, if you can easily awnsers those questions, you will pass the certification.

 To prepare my certification, I read few books, a lot of articles, I watched many Pluralsight courses and some Youtube videos on specific subjects.

-To help you prepare the certification, I recommend to learn from the following resources, some are not free, but they deserve that.
+To help you prepare the certification, I recommend to learn from the following resources, some are not free, but they thy are worth.